top of page

 Story of my Philosophy

 As I sat in a giant lecture hall, I was nervous about how I would tolerate my first Ecology lecture.
-I was pre-med, I didn’t think I was interested in the environment and just saw the class as a required stepping stone to unlock upper-level Biology courses.
-I did not expect to fall in love with Ecology, but that is exactly what happened.
+I was pre-med and didn’t have any interest in the environment.
+Like many pre-med students, I viewed the class as a required steppingstone to unlock upper-level Biology courses.
+I did not expect to fall in love with ecology, but I did.
+I did not expect to eventually pursue a PhD in ecology, but I did.
+I did not expect that I would one day strive to spark a passion about ecology in the minds of students, but that’s exactly what I am doing.
+I hope I can share my passion about ecology with the current and future students at University of Richmond.

-Dr. Crawford began the lecture with 2 words spoken nearly at a whisper, exótatos oikos.
+Dr. Crawford began the lecture with 2 words spoken at a mere whisper, “exótatos oikos.”
 In the silence that followed you could hear the frantic scribbling of 300 pens on notebook paper.
-He started speaking again, this time his voice boomed while passionately recounting Henry Beston’s writings as he depicted Earth’s ecosystems as our outermost house (exótatos oikos).
-He continued captivating all 300 students as he spoke about the beauty of the natural world, describing lakes as the iris of Earth’s eye.
-All of this before a single scientific fact about Ecology was uttered.
-He immediately drew me in with the beauty of nature and sparked my interest in understanding how natural systems can be so resplendent, but also so quantitatively mechanistic and logical.
-Dr. Crawford became a beacon of how I wanted to think.
-Without the experiences in his Ecology class, I would not have had the opportunity to live the joys of teaching ecology myself.
+A full minute passed before he started speaking again.
+This time his voice boomed as he passionately recounted Henry Beston’s writings depicting Earth’s ecosystems as our “outermost house” (exótatos oikos).
+Dr. Crawford continued captivating all 300 students as he spoke about the beauty of the natural world.
+He described lakes as the iris of Earth’s eye and had a way of describing the deep connections we have with the natural world, while not ignoring the concepts needed to understand how it functions.
+His descriptive introduction of ecology before he uttered a single scientific fact was immediately captivating.
+In the following months, he sparked an interest in me that I did not know existed.
+I was hooked.
+I felt a deep need to understand how natural systems could be so spectacular and profoundly mysterious, but at the same time so quantitatively mechanistic.
+Dr. Crawford became a beacon of how I wanted to think and teach.
+Without the experiences I had in his Ecology class, and later serving as a student preceptor, I would not have had the opportunity to live the joys of teaching my own Ecology classes.

 I love to interact with my students, it is the best part of my career choice.
 While I have quickly built a reputation of having high expectations for my students, many past students highlight their appreciation in how much time I devote to them – using words like caring, respectful, and enthusiastic when describing my teaching style.